777arc/textbook/content/channel_coding.rst

 Modulation and Coding
 ***************************

 In the :ref:`modulation-chapter` chapter we tackled noise in modulation schemes.
 At a low SNR you need a low-order modulation scheme (e.g., QPSK) to deal with the noise, and at a high SNR you can use modulation like 256QAM to get more bits per second.
 Channel coding is the same; you want lower code-rates at low SNRs, and at high SNRs you can use a code-rate of almost 1.
 Modern communications systems have a set of combined modulation and coding schemes, called MCS.
-Each MCS specifies a modulation scheme and a coding scheme to be used at specific noise levels.
+Each MCS specifies a modulation scheme and a coding scheme to be used at specific SNR levels.

 Modern communications adaptively change the MCS in real-time based on the wireless channel conditions.
 The receiver sends feedback about channel quality to the transmitter.
 Feedback must be shared before the wireless channel quality changes, which could be on the order of ms.  This adaptive process leads to the highest throughput communications possible, and is used by modern technologies like LTE, 5G, and WiFi.
-Beneath is a visualization of a tower changing modulation schemes and coding rates during transmission.
+Beneath is a visualization of a cell tower changing MCS during transmission as a user's distance to the cell changes.

 .. image:: ../_static/adaptive_mcs.png
    :scale: 80 %